tju2050633/SystemAnalysis-Design/Assignment2/Assignment2-SharingGarden-翻译.md

 - Simplifying the user experience by implementing intuitive and user-friendly interfaces, ensuring that users can easily navigate and interact with the Shared Garden platform.
 - Refining the system's architecture by categorizing classes into three distinct parts: boundary classes, control classes, and entity classes.
 This clear separation improves the system's clarity, maintainability, and security.
-- Introducing a new subsystem called the Garden Management System, which provides users with convenient tools for managing and organizing their garden-related activities.
-This subsystem enhances the overall functionality and completeness of the Shared Garden platform.
 - Making necessary modifications to the use case diagram to accurately reflect the updated system components and user interactions.

 These changes aim to streamline the user experience, enhance system reliability, and provide a comprehensive platform for garden enthusiasts.
 By addressing these areas of improvement, we strive to create a system that not only meets the immediate needs of users but also allows for future scalability and adaptability.